kgrandemange/rxjs-coding-game-sii/README.md

 }
 ```

-Then add your AI into the factory `shared/ai.factory.ts`.
+Then add your AI in the factory `shared/ai.factory.ts`.

 You can run your IA with the above command :